Memberships & Associations

 Testing and Iteration

-You should not set your value proposition in stone.
+Try avoiding setting your value proposition in stone.
 It should evolve alongside your organisation and its members.
 You can achieve this by regularly testing and refining your value proposition.
-That way, it continues to meet the needs and expectations of your audience.
+Moreover, it allows for a dynamic approach in crafting your value proposition, always remaining relevant to the needs and preferences of your members.

 A framework for continuous value proposition improvement